nathiss/Uri/README.md

   If host matches the rule for IPv4address, then it should be considered an IPv4 address literal and not a reg-name.

+## Known limitations

+* Parsing of UTF-8 encoded Host component has not been yet implemented.
+* Parsing of an IPv6 address in which two least significant peaces are represented as an IPv4 address has not been yet implemented.

 ## License

 This program is distributed under The MIT License.
 See [LICENSE.txt](LICENSE.txt) file.